intel/intel-xpu-backend-for-triton/docs/test_docs/end_to_end_tests.md

 # Overview
-This doc contains [Torchdynamo Benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo) setup for XPU Backend for Triton\*.
+This document outlines the setup for [Torchdynamo Benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo)  with XPU Backend for Triton*.
+It includes various suites and serves as a common frontend usage guide.

 The Benchmark contains different suites and shares as a common frontend usage.
-This doc below is an example showing [Hugging Face\*](https://huggingface.co/), [TIMM Models](https://github.com/rwightman/pytorch-image-models) and [TorchBench](https://github.com/pytorch/benchmark) End-to-End models for [pytorch benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo).
+This doc below is an example showing [Hugging Face\*](https://huggingface.co/), [TIMM Models](https://github.com/rwightman/pytorch-image-models) and [TorchBench](https://github.com/pytorch/benchmark) End-to-End models within the [Torchdynamo Benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo) context.

 # Pre-Request
 The PyTorch version should be the same as the one in [installation guide for intel_extension_for_pytorch](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide).

 # Package Installation
 ## HuggingFace and TIMM Models Installation
-The scripts on [Torchdynamo Benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo) will automatically download and install transformers and timm packages respectively.
-However, there are cases when the script uninstalls the xpu version of PyTorch and replaces it with the CUDA version, so it is important to check PyTorch before run.
+The scripts on [Torchdynamo Benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo) automatically download and install the transformers and timm packages.
+However, there are instances where the script may uninstall the XPU version of PyTorch and install the CUDA version instead.
+Therefore, verifying the PyTorch version before running is crucial.

 ```Bash
 # Wrong one, it uses CUDA version